 Larry London did his undergraduate work at Harvard and earned a Master's degree in composition at Mills College.
 He studied with Darius Milhaud, Terry Riley, and Lou Harrison.
 He has played clarinet in all of the Bay Area's professional orchestras.
 His compositions have been performed at the Aspen and Cabrillo Music Festivals, by the Oakland Symphony and the San Francisco Symphony chamber series.

-Tom Rose obtained a B. A. in Music Education from San Francisco State University in 1962 and an M.F.A. in Performance from Mills College in1973.
-While studying at Mills he performed in several concerts for Darius Milhaud, including his farewell concert.
-His principal clarinet teachers were Earl Smith, Leon Russianoff and Rosario Mazzeo.
-After earning his B.A. he served in the military, played with the Ft.
-Wayne Philharmonic, the Oklahoma City Symphony and taught music in the Oakland and Berkeley Public Schools.
-He continues to perform actively, giving frequent chamber music concerts in the Bay Area.
-He has been Principal Clarinetist with the Music in the Mountains Festival Orchestra (Grass Valley) since 1982 and has performed the Mozart and Copland concertos there.
-Since 1988 he has served as Personnel Manager for the San Francisco Ballet Orchestra, as well as playing as extra with the orchestra.
-He has been on the Mills Music Faculty since 1974.
+Tom Rose earned a BA in Music Education from San Francisco State University in 1962 and an MFA in Performance from Mills College in 1973.
+While studying at Mills he performed in several concerts for Darius Milhaud, including Mr. Milhaud’s farewell concert.
+He studied clarinet with Earl Smith, Leon Russianoff, and Rosario Mazzeo.
+After earning his BA he served in the military, played with the Ft.
+Wayne Philharmonic, the Oklahoma City Symphony and taught instrumental music in the Oakland and Berkeley Public Schools.
+He has been Principal Clarinetist with the Music in the Mountains Festival Orchestra, Grass Valley, CA since its founding, in 1982.
+From 1988 until 2010, he served as Personnel Manager of the San Francisco Ballet Orchestra.
+Rose is a member of two performing ensembles: TRIO BRILLANTE (clarinet, viola, and piano), and GRAHAM-GRABER-ROSE TRIO (cello, piano, and clarinet).
+With pianist Miles Graber he has released two CDs—in 2004 and 2016 —Music for Clarinet and Piano, Volumes 1 & 2.
+Tom has been on the Mills Music Faculty since 1974.

 Sandra Soderlund is organist at the Unitarian Universalist Church of Berkeley besides teaching harpsichord, clavichord, and organ at Mills College.
 Dr. Soderlund holds degrees from Stanford University, the University of Southern California, and Bethany College, Lindsborg, Kansas.
 She is the editor of scholarly editions of keyboard works, the author of articles on performance practices and of a book, "Organ Technique: An Historical Approach."
 She has recorded for Arkay and Albany Records.

-Douglas Hull (horn) has been an acting member of the San Francisco Symphony for five seasons and is a member of the San Francisco Brass Quintet.
-In addition, Mr. Hull is an active freelancer and plays regularly with such noted ensembles as the San Francisco Opera and Ballet Orchestras, and the California and Berkeley Symphonies, as well as with orchestras for touring shows and recording ensembles at Skywalker Ranch.
-Mr. Hull was a member of the San Jose Symphony from 1988-1996.
+Douglas Hull (horn) played 16 seasons, starting in 1995, with the San Francisco Symphony, and he is currently principal horn of the California Symphony.
+In addition, Mr. Hull is an active freelancer and plays regularly with such noted ensembles as the San Francisco Opera and Ballet Orchestras, and the Berkeley Symphony.

 William Winant, "one of the best avant-garde percussionists working today" according to music critic Mark Swed (Los Angeles Times, Wall Street Journal), has performed with some of the most innovative and creative musicians of our time, including John Cage, Iannis Xenakis, Keith Jarrett, Anthony Braxton, James Tenney, Cecil Taylor, Steve Reich and Musicians, Jean-Philippe Collard, Frederic Rzewski, Ursula Oppens, Joan LaBarbara, Oingo Boingo, and the Kronos String Quartet.
 He is principal percussionist with the San Francisco Contemporary Music Players and the John Zorn Chamber Ensemble.
 Since 1995 he has been the percussionist with the avant-rock band Mr. Bungle, has made two recordings ("Disco Volante" and "California" on Warner Brothers), and has toured throughout the world with the group.
 In March of 1997 he participated in the world premiere of Lou Harrison's quintet "Rhymes with Silver" featuring cellist Yo-Yo Ma and the Mark Morris Dance Group, and has toured the piece throughout the United States and Great Britain.
 In the fall of 2003, celebrating the 50th anniversary of the Merce Cunningham Dance Company, Mr. Winant, along with composers Takehisa Kosugi and Christian Wolff, created music for a series of eight special "Events" staged by Merce Cunningham and Dancers at London's Turbine Hall at the Tate Modern.
 He has made over 130 recordings, covering a wide variety of genres, including music by Earle Brown, John Zorn, Pauline Oliveros, Luc Ferrari, Karlheinz Stockhausen, Danny Elfman ("Batman Returns"), Souxie and the Banshees, The Ex, Han Bennink, White Out with Jim O'Rourke, and the Thurston Moore Trio.
 His recording of Lou Harrison's "La Koro Sutro" (which he produced for New Albion Records) was the New York Times Critic's Choice for best contemporary recording of 1988.
 In 1999 he produced a recording of 20th-century avant-garde composers with the influential rock band Sonic Youth; "Goodbye 20th-Century" (SYR4) was hailed by both The Los Angeles Times and New York's Village Voice as one of the best compendiums of this type of music ever recorded.